When you need to apply for Universal Credit

 Winter Fuel Payment

-The Winter fuel payment is a tax-free lump sum payment for eligible older people to support with costs to heat their home in winter.
+The Winter Fuel Payment is a tax-free lump sum payment for eligible older people to support with costs to heat their home in winter.